f4b6a3/uuid-creator/README.md

 Other strategies are provided by this implementation if the default strategy is not desired: random generator strategy and machine address strategy.
 If you really need to identify the UUIDs with MAC address, just use the `MacNodeIdentifierStrategy`.
 Or if you feel comfortable with random generated node identifiers, use the `RandomNodeIdentifierStrategy`.

-Again, you can create your own strategy that implements the `NodeIdentifierStrategy`.
+You can also create your own strategy that implements the `NodeIdentifierStrategy`.

 ###  Sequential